SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 #### <a name="alarms"></a>Monitoring alarms

-If the device type of the Fieldbus device is configured to send alarms, these will be visible in the **Alarms** tab and usable in widgets.
-To determine the alarm status, the Fieldbus devices are monitored for changes according to the "polling rate" setting of the terminal.
+If the device protocol of the fieldbus device is configured to send alarms, these will be visible in the **Alarms** tab and usable in widgets.
+To determine the alarm status, the fieldbus devices are monitored for changes according to the "polling rate" setting of the terminal.
 If a particular coil or register is non-zero, an alarm will be raised.
 If the value goes back to zero, the alarm will be cleared.

 ![Fieldbus alarms](/images/users-guide/cloud-fieldbus/fieldbus-modbus-alarms.png)

 #### <a name="logging"></a>Logging events

-Similar to alarms, changes in Fieldbus devices can be monitored and logged as events.
+Similar to alarms, changes in fieldbus devices can be monitored and logged as events.
 Each time, the value of the monitored coil or register changes, an event is created.
-You can see the events in the "Events" tab of the device or use them in widgets.
+You can see the events in the **Event**s tab of the device or use them in widgets.
 You can inspect the new value of the monitored coil or register by clicking on the event and unfolding the event details.

 ![Fieldbus events](/images/users-guide/cloud-fieldbus/fieldbus-modbus-events-log.png)

 #### <a name="status"></a>Monitor a device status

-The status of devices can be monitored in real time using dashboard widgets in the Cockpit application.
+The status of devices can be monitored in realtime using dashboard widgets in the Cockpit application.
 Navigate to the Cockpit application, create a dashboard or report, and add widgets as described in the [Cockpit section](/users-guide/cockpit) in the User guide.
-The Cloud Fieldbus has two new widgets: The "Fieldbus Device" widget and the "SCADA" widget.

-#### <a name="fieldbus-device-widget"></a>Monitoring device status using the Fieldbus Device widget
+#### <a name="fieldbus-device-widget"></a>Monitoring device status using the Fieldbus device widget

-The Fieldbus Device widget provides you with a tabular display of the status of a device.
+The "Fieldbus device" widget provides you with a tabular display of the status of a device.
 The status of the device can also be modified through the widget.

-To use the Fieldbus Device widget, follow these steps:
+To use the "Fieldbus device" widget, follow these steps:

 1. Select a dashboard and click **Add widget** in the top menu bar.
-2. Select the Fieldbus Device Widget and edit the title of the widget.
+2. Select the "Fieldbus device" widget and edit the title of the widget.
 3. Choose the device that should be shown in the widget in the **Target assets or devices** section.
-4. Select the coils and registers that should be shown on the widget.
+4. Select the coils and registers to be shown on the widget.

 ![Adding the Fieldbus Device Widget](/images/users-guide/cloud-fieldbus/fieldbus-widget.png)

-In the widget, the selected coils and registers are grouped into display categories as configured in the device type.
-The Fieldbus Device Widget updates automatically as soon as there is new data available.
-You do not need to click on reload.
+In the widget, the selected coils and registers are grouped into display categories as configured in the device protocol.
+The "Fieldbus device" widget updates automatically as soon as there is new data available.
+You do not need to click **Reload**.

 ![Use the Fieldbus Device Widget](/images/users-guide/cloud-fieldbus/fieldbus-modbus-status.png)